Theatre History or the History of Theatres.

 (Yes, it is called cardboard because... )

 A small aiming spot will appear in the center of the view.
-To move, aim by directing your gaze and hold the spot on the ground in the direction you want to travel.
+To move, aim by directing your gaze and hold the aiming spot on a point on the ground/floor in the direction you want to travel.

 Watch a video